Karl Friedrich Meyer: Legacy

 He was responsible, among others, for improving laws regulating hygiene in the food industries and in public health.
 He established training programs in Public Health in California (and the Western States of the US).
 He was an excellent and inspiring, though very demanding, teacher.

 Meyer was honored for his work by many honorary degrees, awards, medals, fellowships, honorary memberships or honorary chairmanships of scientific associations.
+In 1956 he was awarded the Walter Reed Medal from the American Society of Tropical Medicine and Hygiene.
 Nine American and European universities bestowed honorary doctorates on him.
 Many academic appointments, chairs, and consulting activities are also listed in the literature.

 Personal life

 Meyer married Mary Elizabeth Lindsay (1883–1958) on July 16, 1913.
 The two had one daughter, Charlotte, born in 1918.
 Meyer’s second marriage (in 1960) was with Marion Grace Lewis (1916–1998).
 He became an American citizen in 1922.